The Platelet Society is launching a challenge to all members and their friends and family.

 I was advised not to have children as I was advised that management of GT during pregnancy was very complicated and I didn’t even have normal periods as I bled too much. (this was 25-30 years ago- things are much better now).

 I think the work of the Platelet Society is important as not everyone knows that women can also suffer from bleeding disorders – they are usually aware that men get haemophilia.
 It is really important to correctly diagnose inherited platelet disorders as early as possible so that patients get the correct treatment and are seen by the right specialist.
-Sometimes it is hard to find other people with the same condition and the Platelet Society will allow us to be put in touch with other patients so that we can share our experiences if you wish too.
-Also groups like the Haemophilia Society’s ‘Talking Red’ group are invaluable for support and networking with each other”.

 The Platelet Society would like to thanks Tanya for her personal story.